The 3-Step Apology: Teaching Kids (and Ourselves) How to Repair

 Olivia: "Is there anything I can do to help you feel better?"

-Both kids keep autonomy.
-Olivia can politely decline a request that feels uncomfortable ("I don't want to rebuild right now; how about I find a new piece you like?").
-This teaches empathy and healthy boundaries.
+Both kids keep some control here.
+Olivia can say no to rebuilding if she's not ready ("I don't want to rebuild right now.
+How about I find a new piece you like?").
+That's empathy without forcing a kid to override their own boundaries.

 Olivia: "I'm sorry for knocking over your tower.
 I was mad you wouldn't share blocks."